damianhakert/damianhakert.github.io/source/_posts/2014-10-22-gitlab-7-4-released.markdown

 You can now hook up GitLab to multiple LDAP servers!
 When syncing LDAP groups, you can select the LDAP server.
 This way, a single GitLab instance can easily be used in very large enterprises.

 [![screenshot](/images/7_4/ldap.png)](/images/7_4/ldap.png)

+## Cross project references

+GitLab will enable linking to commits, merge requests and issues in other projects by prepending a namespaced project path to the reference.
+What this means is that you can mention an issue from another project by using the special syntax:

+* `namespace/project#123` : for issues
+* `namespace/project!123` : for merge requests
+* `namespace/project@1234567` : for commits

+See [special GitLab references documentation](http://doc.gitlab.com/ce/markdown/markdown.html#special-gitlab-references) for more details.

 ## Other changes